Wolfgang Wolf

 Wolfgang Wolf (born 24 September 1957) is a German football coach and a former player.

 Career

 Wolf was born in Tiefenthal.
 As a player, he spent twelve seasons in the Bundesliga with 1.
 FC Kaiserslautern and Stuttgarter Kickers.

 Coaching career

 Wolf spent eight more seasons in the Bundesliga as a coach with VfL Wolfsburg, 1.
 FC Nürnberg and 1.
 FC Kaiserslautern.
-In July 2009 Wolf joined Super League Greece club Skoda Xanthi F.C. but left the club in September 2009 for personal reasons.
+In July 2009 Wolf joined Super League Greece club Skoda Xanthi but left the club in September 2009 for personal reasons.
 On 9 February 2010, Wolf was named as the new head coach of Kickers Offenbach, replacing Steffen Menze.
 In October 2019, he became new manager of 1.
 FC Lokomotive Leipzig.

 Personal life

 His son Patrick Wolf also became a professional footballer.
 In June 2012, Wolf signed his son while working as manager for Hansa Rostock.